-The one-year fellowship is centered on active clinical services with outstanding diagnostic material to enhance the experience of the fellow.
+The fellowship is centered on active clinical services with outstanding diagnostic material to enhance the experience of the fellow.
 It provides an opportunity to conduct clinicopathological and translational research in the chosen area of subspecialty interest with pathology faculty members and clinical physicians.

 Fellows are encouraged, and expected, to prepare one or more abstracts for presentation at annual national or international meetings and such as those of the International Academy of Pathology and its US-Canadian division.

-Vacation time/Personal Time
+Vacation Time/Personal Time

 - Hospital appointment given to the fellow: Graduate Assistant in Pathology